6105-D Arlington Blvd. Falls Church, VA 22044 (703) 538-4710

 Signing the Waiver is voluntary on your spouse's part.
 The Waiver should be signed by your spouse, notarized and returned to our office.
 Once we have that Waiver, we will file the Affidavits and Final Decree with the Court, and await the judge's signature granting you a divorce.
 If your spouse signs the Waiver, we will send him/her a courtesy copy of the signed Final Decree of Divorce once we receive it from the Court.

 If your spouse refuses to sign the Waiver, the only other means of obtaining "service of process" (notice of the divorce case) is to have the Sheriff take a copy of the Complaint to your spouse, or, if your spouse lives outside of Virginia or cannot be found, to publish this notice in the newspaper.
-These alternate forms of notice will increase the time necessary to obtain a final divorce, and will cost an additional fee.
+These alternate forms of notice will increase the time necessary to obtain a final divorce.

 Since its inception, our law firm has had a commitment to provide the highest level of service at an affordable price.
 Our prices can rarely be matched by our competitors, thereby benefiting the clientele.
 We charge less because of this commitment, a streamlined efficient procedure, and the sophisticated use of software which reduces our costs.
-Our prices include our costs incurred for filing and a hearing transcript if necessary (since there is no court hearing).
-There is a small additional fee for a name change (where applicable), sheriff's service, publication (1 time) or including a separation agreement of PSA into the divorce (additional attorney time to draft the necessary pleadings).
-Depositions done by telephone cost extra and you will be advised prior to executing a retainer of the exact cost without obligation.
+Our prices include our costs incurred for filing the papers with the court, and for sheriff service or publication if needed.

-The following charges are included in our fee quotes: court filing fees and, if necessary, a hearing transcript (unlike some firms which charge extra for the transcript), attorney and paralegal fees.
-Because extra court fees are charged or because extra work is required, there will be a slight additional fee for service by publication, sheriff service, name change or incorporating a property settlement agreement into the Final Decree of Divorce.
-Depositions conducted outside of our office or done by telephone cost extra.
-You will be advised prior to executing a retainer agreement (contract with out office) of the exact costs involved with your case, without obligation, and can decide at that time whether to engage our services.
+The following charges are included in our fee quotes: court filing fees, sheriff service or publication notice to your spouse, if needed, and attorney and paralegal fees.
+Deposition cost extra.
+You will be advised prior to executing a retainer agreement (contract with out office) of any exact costs involved with your case, without obligation, and can decide at that time whether to engage our services.

 12) Why don't I have to go to court, when other lawyers tell me a court hearing is required?